Who are we?

 What time do you finish?

-We normally aim to be back in Oxford for 5.30pm but it depends on the task, what the weather is like, and the time of year.
+We're usually back in Oxford for mini-bus drop-offs by 5.30pm at the latest, we may be back quite a bit earlier.
+Finish time depends a lot on the task, what the weather is like, and the time of year.

 Do I need any experience?

-No experience is needed as the task leader will demonstrate the safe use of any tools involved and also explain the significance of the work being carried out.
+No experience is needed, as the work party leader will demonstrate the safe use of any tools involved and also explain the significance of the work being carried out.

 How hard is the work and how much will I be expected to do?

-We have tasks for all abilities.
+We have work for all abilities at the majority of our tasks.
 Volunteers will be free to work at their own pace, according to their own fitness and strength.

 Does the group meet for any social activities?